 The solution?
 Scleral contact lenses.

 Scleral lenses are the answer for many people with a wide range of corneal abnormalities and diseases, including corneal dystrophies.
-At Lux Vision and Optical in Worthington, OH, we make it our mission to help patients reach their visual goals despite their eye conditions, and can help you too.
+At Lux Vision and Optical in Powell, we make it our mission to help patients reach their visual goals despite their eye conditions, and can help you too.

 What is Corneal Dystrophy?